cumque in mea Bibliotheca Sphinx quaedam, Scripturae incognitorum characterum inutiliter occupasset locum,

 The text, written from left to right, appears to be arranged in short paragraphs.
 The manuscript is profusely illustrated, and from these illustrations it appears to be a scientific or medical work from the middle ages.
 Illustrations of similar type are mostly grouped together in the manuscript, and one may tentatively identify the following sections, based on these illustrations:

 The text of the manuscript is still a mystery.
 It is tempting to assume that the text relates to the illustrations, but this is not certain.
 There have been many suggestions about the historical importance of the Voynich MS, ranging between opposite extremes, including:

 This list could be extended further.
 So far, we are not able to answer the most basic question, namely whether the text is plain language, encrypted language, constructed language or entirely meaningless.
 It is not the purpose of this web site to address all possible interpretations that have been proposed.
-While there are numerous web sites presenting sometimes complicated solutions, accompanied by long discussions, none of these can be considered correct.
+While there are numerous web sites presenting a great variety of proposed solutions, occasionally accompanied by long discussions, none of these can be considered correct.
 A correct explanation of the text should be easily recognised as such, and not require a lot of explanation or discussion.